aaronlyy/Instagram-Profile-Information-API-Wrapper/README.md

 # InstaInfo README

-gather information about instagram profiles
+Gather Information about Instagram Profiles

 ## Usage

 ```python
 # example script showing how to use instainfo